-Do You Know What to Do During a Weather Emergency?
+Do You Know What to Do During an Emergency?

-Daily routines can be disrupted with little or no warning by a catastrophic weather event, and help might not always be available.
-Emergency preparedness is key.
+Federal Emergency Management Agency, is a good reminder that we need to be ready to respond to natural and man-made disasters year-round.
+Daily routines can be disrupted with little or no warning by a catastrophic event, and help might not always be available.

 The National Safety Council offers some safety tips specific to each of the following emergencies:

-When you face a weather-related emergency, try to stay informed through radio, TV or the Internet.
-In some cases, however, cable, electric and cell phone service can be knocked out, making communication nearly impossible.
+When you face a natural or man-made emergency, try to stay informed through radio, TV or the Internet.
+In some cases, however, cable, electric and cell phone service will be disabled, making communication nearly impossible.
 The National Safety Council recommends the following general precautions that apply to many disaster situations:

 - Be sure to store all important documents – birth certificates, insurance policies, etc. – in a fire-proof safe or safety deposit box